- Garden Suburb INFANT School»

 All information from the UK Government can be accessed here:

-We have revised our Risk Assessment in order to support our planning for the return to school, The full Risk Assessment can be accessed below:
+We will be revising our Risk Assessment in order to support our planning for the return to school, The full Risk Assessment from March 2021 can be accessed below, but will be updated in time for September 2021: